ShitalPidurkar/CRYPTO-Analysis/README.md

 24 - XRP COIN

 ABOUT DASHBOARD

 The dashboard includes several visualizations that allow users to explore the data and gain insights into cryptocurrency trends.
 The following visualizations are included:

-1 - A line chart showing the price history of a selected cryptocurrency over time.
+ - A line chart showing the price history of a selected cryptocurrency over time.

-2 - A scatter chart comparing the market capitalization of different cryptocurrencies to their trading volume.
+ - A scatter chart comparing the market capitalization of different cryptocurrencies to their trading volume.

-3 - A bar chart showing the top 10 cryptocurrencies by market capitalization.
+ - A bar chart showing the top 10 cryptocurrencies by market capitalization.

-4 - A donut chart showing the distribution of cryptocurrencies by market capitalization range.
+ - A donut chart showing the distribution of cryptocurrencies by market capitalization range.

-5 - The dashboard is fully interactive, allowing users to filter and drill down into the data.
+ - The dashboard is fully interactive, allowing users to filter and drill down into the data.
 For example, users can select a specific cryptocurrency to         focus on, or filter by date range to see how prices and volumes have changed over time.

 ANALYSIS

-The analysis performed in this project includes:
+- The analysis performed in this project includes:
-Retrieving and cleaning the data using Python and pandas.
+- Retrieving and cleaning the data using Python and pandas.
-Exploring the data using various visualizations such as scatter plots, heat maps, and line charts.
+- Exploring the data using various visualizations such as scatter plots, heat maps, and line charts.
-Analyzing the data using descriptive statistics and correlation analysis.
+- Analyzing the data using descriptive statistics and correlation analysis.
-Creating a dashboard in Power BI to display the findings.
+- Creating a dashboard in Power BI to display the findings.

-Credits
+CREDITS

 This dashboard was developed by Shital Pidurkar, using data from various cryptocurrency APIs and the Power BI software.